ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>TypeScript and JavaScript have continuously progressed over the last years, and some of the practices we built over the last decades have…</blockquote>

 <h3>4.
+TypeScript Patterns You Should Know for React Development - <a href="https://medium.com/@ignatovich.dm/typescript-patterns-you-should-know-for-react-development-d43129494027" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dzmitry Ihnatovich`**

+<blockquote>As TypeScript adoption continues to grow in the React ecosystem, understanding advanced patterns can dramatically improve your code…</blockquote>

+<h3>5.
 Why should I bother writing in TypeScript when I could stick to JavaScript? - <a href="https://medium.com/gitconnected/why-should-i-bother-writing-in-typescript-when-i-could-stick-to-javascript-2701cec7417a" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Level Up Coding`**

 <blockquote>Before diving into TypeScript, it’s essential to first understand JavaScript — the foundation upon which TypeScript is built.
 Without…</blockquote>

-<h3>5.
-TypeScript Interview Questions - <a href="https://medium.com/@nabendu82/typescript-interview-questions-80d4bb1e9733" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nabendu Biswas`**

-<blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
-Angular was already having it in-built.
-So, you go for a Reactt…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Building Custom Multer Storage for S3 File Uploads with Node.js - <a href="https://medium.com/@sa467563/building-custom-multer-storage-for-s3-file-uploads-with-node-js-1186385644fa" target="_blank" rel="noopener noreferrer">link</a></h3>
+Efficient Logging with Pino: Tips and Tricks - <a href="https://medium.com/insiderengineering/efficient-logging-with-pino-tips-and-tricks-6a1c1042aa7b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sa`**
+✍️ **posted by `Insider Engineering`**

-<blockquote>When working with file uploads in Node.js, Multer is often the go-to middleware.
-By default, Multer offers two storage engines:</blockquote>
+<blockquote>Logging is a crucial element in any application, offering valuable insights into its operations.
+It aids developers in debugging, tracing…</blockquote>

 <h3>2.
 Optimizing prom-client: How We Improved P99 Latencies by 10x in Node.js - <a href="https://medium.com/@Games24x7Tech/optimizing-prom-client-how-we-improved-p99-latencies-by-10x-in-node-js-c3c2f6c68297" target="_blank" rel="noopener noreferrer">link</a></h3>